 87% of UK SME Homepages Have 2+ AI Confusion Signals

 77% have carousels with competing messages.
 53% have unclear H1 tags.
-20% mention reviews without a verifiable source.
 Only 13% of UK SME homepages have one or zero confusion signals.

-Our audit found that 87% of UK SME homepages present AI platforms with two or more confusion signals — conflicting information that makes it harder for AI to understand what the business does, where it operates, and who it serves.
+Our audit found that 87% of UK SME homepages present AI platforms with two or more confusion signals.
+These are conflicting elements that make it harder for AI to understand what the business does, where it operates, and who it serves.
 Only 13% of homepages have one or zero confusion signals.
-The most common problem: carousels that present multiple competing messages in the same HTML.
+The most common problem: carousels with multiple competing messages in the same HTML.

 What is a confusion signal?

-A confusion signal is any element on your homepage that makes it harder for AI to extract a clear, consistent understanding of your business.
-AI platforms read your HTML and attempt to build an entity profile — your name, what you do, where you operate, and what makes you credible.
+A confusion signal is any element on your homepage that makes it harder for AI to understand your business.
+AI platforms read your HTML and build an entity profile.
+They look for your name, what you do, where you operate, and what makes you credible.
 Confusion signals introduce ambiguity into that process.

 The most common confusion signals